-When the Employer identifies deficient performance, the Employer will identify for the employee specific examples of the deficient performance and what the employee must do to improve performance to an acceptable level.
-Such notice should take place as soon as possible after the deficient performance is identified, normally not less than thirty (30) days prior to giving the employee an unacceptable rating.
-The Employer may, however, give an employee an unacceptable rating if the employee's performance during the thirty (30) day period prior to rating is so unacceptable that the Employer must take more immediate action.
+When the Employer identifies unacceptable performance, the Employer will identify for the employee specific examples of the unacceptable performance and what the employee must do to improve performance to an acceptable level.
+Such notice should take place as soon as possible after the unacceptable performance is identified.

 A. Normally, within sixty (60) days after the end of the appraisal period, each employee will receive a written performance appraisal from his/her immediate supervisor (rating official) that will be based on his/her performance compared to the standard for each element.
 At a minimum, the written performance appraisal will indicate whether the employee's performance was acceptable or unacceptable in each element.
 The appraisal also will include a brief narrative summary of the employee's achievements and areas for improvement and/or growth in the coming rating period.

 B. Performance appraisals will be made in a fair and non-discriminatory manner.